HDO vs MDO Plywood: A Complete Comparison for Builders and Contractors

 Film-Faced Plywood — The Third Option Contractors Should Know

-MDO and HDO dominate the North American overlay plywood market, but globally there's a third option that competes directly with both: film-faced phenolic plywood.
+MDO and HDO dominate the North American overlay plywood market, but globally there's a third option that competes directly with both: glossy phenolic film-faced plywood.
 This is the dominant forming panel in Europe, Australia, the Middle East, and Asia, and it's increasingly used by North American contractors who import direct for volume projects.

 Application Decision Framework